-Agreement between the Jersey and Australia for the exchange of information relating to tax matters
+Agreement between Australia and San Marino for the exchange of information relating to tax matters

 Statement by The Hon.
 Tony Burke, M.P., Minister for Agriculture, Fisheries and Forestry, Australia, OECD Agriculture Ministerial Meeting 2010

 This review of regulatory reform in Australia comes at the right time to capture the attention of the OECD community.
 Australia has successfully weathered the worst effects of the current economic crisis.
 The resilience of the Australian economy, in the face of the deepest and most widespread recession in over fifty years in OECD countries, can in part be attributed to Australia’s current and past regulatory reforms.

 Australia has built strong governance foundations for the development of good regulatory management and competition policies, which are likely to be conducive to economic growth.
 It aims to reinvigorate a wide agenda of national reforms and to embed past reform achievements in new working arrangements between the Commonwealth and the States.
 This reform agenda is likely to yield substantial economic benefits for years to come, but demands joint participation and commitment from both the Commonwealth and all States.
 Maintaining the momentum for reform is a critical challenge, which requires a strategic vision as well as strenuous efforts to promote change and to establish a culture of continuous regulatory improvement.